Azathothep/neongine/README.md

 ### Renderer

 To attach a sprite to an entity, you can add the `Renderer` component.
-It takes a `Texture2D` object as argument, and optionally a scale that will be applied to the sprite (multiplied be the entity's scale).
+It takes a `Texture2D` object as argument, and optionally a scale that will be applied to the sprite (in addition to the entity's scale).

 ```c#
 Texture2D myTexture;
 entity.Add(new Renderer(myTexture, 2.0f));
 ```

-To load a sprite file into a `Texture2D`, see the [Asset](#asset-management) section.
+To load a sprite file into a `Texture2D`, see the [Asset management](#asset-management) section.

 ### Velocity

-An entity with the `Velocity` component will automatically move each frame by the specified Vector2 value.
+An entity with the `Velocity` component will automatically move using the specified Vector2 value (in units per seconds).
 ```c#
 entity.Add(new Velocity(Vector2.One));
 ```

-However, the Collision System may affect the velocity's value when resolving collisions.
+If your entity also has a `Collider` component, keep in mind the the collision system may affect the velocity's value when resolving collisions.
 Thus, the velocity's value might be changed at runtime by other systems.
-You may need to create another component and / or system to act on this component after collision resolution, for example for a bounce effect.
+You may need to create another component and / or system to act on this `Velocity` component after collision resolution, for example for a bounce effect by changing the velocity direction and resetting the speed.

 ### AngleVelocity